DeclanChidlow/vale.rocks/blog/feed/documents/JPEG_XL_And_Googles_War_Against_It.md

 This rightly caused an uproar.
 Users pointed out many flaws in their claims.
 Firstly, that there has been a huge interest in the standard from a huge number of individuals and organisations, and secondly, the innovation brought by JPEG XL was most definitely "sufficient incremental benefits", especially as they had recently accepted AVIF, which was more lacking in features than existing standards.

 What this really translates to is, "We've created WebP, a competing standard, and want to kill anything that might genuinely compete with it".
-This would also explain why they adopted AVIF but not JPEG XL.
+This would also partly explain why they adopted AVIF but not JPEG XL.
 AVIF wasn't superior in every way and, as such, didn't threaten to dethrone WebP.

 JPEG XL, however, **is** better than WebP in every quantifiable way and would obsolete it.
 AVIF also serves as something to point to should they be called out for stifling competition and innovation as they are.
 They can simply say, "We love other formats.
 Look, we added another one just the other year".

 Interestingly, Firefox, which receives a pretty decent amount of funding from Google, quietly dropped focus on implementing JPEG XL support and now state that they are "neutral" on the matter, although the flag is still present in the nightly version of the browser.
 Safari, which is developed by Apple separately from Google, managed to implement JPEG XL support with no issues, and it's available in WebKit without limitation.

 Many forks of Chromium and Firefox also include support with no ill effect.
 Firefox based browsers can simply enable the flag, and Chromium based browsers can use the implementation prior to removal as a jumping off point.

 Some of the forks with support include [Thorium](https://thorium.rocks), [Waterfox](https://www.waterfox.net), and [Pale Moon](https://www.palemoon.org).
 The code is written and working, and both use external implementations, so the cited "maintenance burden" is more or less nonexistent.
+Even if it does turn out to be a huge burden, [they can take the hit](https://lunduke.locals.com/post/4387539/firefox-money-investigating-the-bizarre-finances-of-mozilla).

 ### Why WebP?

 So, Google sabotaged JPEG XL in favour of their own format, WebP.
 The question is, _why?_ Well, I think that's pretty clear.
-Google wants control, and JPEG XL could take that away from them.
+Google wants complete control, and JPEG XL could take that away from them.
 They already have unrivalled control over the web, so why not expand that just a bit more?

 Should Google decide they need to make some alterations to the format to benefit themselves, there is next to nothing standing in their way.
 They've got control over the standard and can make tweaks if needed.
 Especially the sort of business minded tweaks that are employed to better align with stakeholder interests.